Friedland 1807: Description

-This completes one game turn, which represents 30 minutes of game time.
+Friedland 1807 is a two-player wargame in which one player controls the Russians and the other controls the French.
+The rules are based on the introductory Napoleonic board wargame Napoleon at Waterloo published by Simulations Publications Inc. in 1971.
+This game system uses a simple "I Go, You Go" system of alternating player turns, in which one game turn represents 30 minutes of game time.
 In addition, Friedland 1807 also adds rules for headquarters command, morale, reserves and artillery.
 The game's Combat Results Table (CRT) uses a roll of two six-sided dice resulting in a bell curve of results, instead of the linear results produced by the single six-sided die used by most wargames of the time.
 The battles lasts from 8 a.m. until 8 p.m.
 (24 turns), or until one side is eliminated or resigns.

 With only 120 counters and a small hex grid map, Friedland 1807 is a relatively simple game.

 Publication history

 Friedland 1807 was designed by Jon Baxley, and published by Imperial Games in 1974.

 Reception

 In a 1976 poll conducted by Simulations Publications Inc. (SPI) to determine the most popular board wargames in North America, Friedland 1807 placed 80th out of 202 games.

 In Issue 23 of Moves (October–November 1975), Richard Berg called Friedland 1807 "a well-produced, boxed effort."
 He commended the command, reserve, and artillery rules, as well as the 2–12 CRT, and concluded that it "gives the player a quick, smooth game."

 In the 1977 book The Comprehensive Guide to Board Wargaming, Charles Vasey commented that Friedland 1807 resembled the simple "quadrigames" published by SPI, but noted the welcome addition of rules for leader units, and "an eminently sensible CRT."
 He considered the game to be "A great improvement on the Quads."
 He warned that for the Russian player, "the battle hinges on an early Russian victory or a careful retreat over a few bridges."